abdelbahgat/microsoft-graph-docs/api-reference/resources/webhooks.md

 # Notifications

 The client starts receiving notifications after creating the subscription.
-Microsoft Graph sends a request to the notification URL when changes happen to the resource.
-The client only gets notifications according to the specified change type, such as *Created*.
+Microsoft Graph sends a POST request to the notification URL when changes happen to the resource.
+The client only gets notifications according to the specified change type, such as *created*.

 ## Notification properties